Skip to main content

 Program Manager

 T Larson is an educator, an artist, and a committed parent.
-They have 7 years of classroom teaching experience at the secondary level and 2 years of experience working with non-profit organizations.
-During these experiences, they developed a passion for sustainability and permaculture in arid climates, and continue to share this passion with their community through board membership, community organizing, and workshops.
+They have seven years of classroom teaching experience at the secondary level and two years of experience working with nonprofit organizations.
+During these experiences, they developed a passion for sustainability and permaculture in arid climates and continue to share this passion with their community through board membership, community organizing, and workshops.
 T is passionate about inclusive education that provides students with opportunities to gain practical skills for the modern world.
-Before joining EcoRise, they taught middle school math and science at a local charter school in Downtown Tucson, Arizona.
-T graduated from the University of Arizona with a Bachelor of Science in Ecology and Evolutionary Biology and Secondary education, and has stayed in Tucson since.
+Before joining EcoRise, they taught middle school math and science at a local charter school in downtown Tucson, Arizona.
+T graduated from the University of Arizona with a bachelor of science in ecology and evolutionary biology and secondary education and has stayed in Tucson since.

 Zakhia Grant, M.S., LEED Green Associate